OrangeSpyderMan/inkplate10-weather-cal/README.md

 See the [server](/server) for info on server setup.

+The server can also expose the rendered calendar as a lightweight browser/PWA viewer at `http://<server-host>:8080/app`.
+Use `server.alwayson: true` for this mode so the server keeps refreshing and serving the PNG continuously.
+The browser viewer uses a separate inline image route and does not interfere with the Inkplate client's `/calendar.png` download route.

 ## Server Installation

 The recommended server setup is the interactive installer.
 It can configure